Fujiwara no Naritsune

-Fujiwara no Naritsune (藤原 成経) was a Japanese courtier of the Heian period who, after plotting against the Taira clan, was exiled along with his father, Fujiwara no Narichika, and a number of other co-conspirators to Kikai-ga-shima.
-He and his companions in exile, Taira no Yasunori and the monk Shunkan, feature prominently in a number of traditional Japanese dramas, including the Noh play Shunkan and the jōruri puppet play Heike Nyogo-ga-shima which was later adapted for kabuki as well.
+Fujiwara no Naritsune (藤原 成経) was a Japanese courtier of the Heian period who after plotting against the Taira clan was exiled along with his father Fujiwara no Narichika, and several other co-conspirators to Kikai-ga-shima.
+He and his companions in exile, Taira no Yasunori and the monk Shunkan feature prominently in a number of traditional Japanese dramas including the Noh play Shunkan and the jōruri puppet play Heike Nyogo-ga-shima which was later adapted for kabuki as well.

 The lord of Tanba province, Naritsune was married to a niece of Taira no Kiyomori, chief minister in the Imperial government.
-He features prominently in early chapters of the Heike Monogatari as it relates the tale of the plot and subsequent exile.
-According to that text, shortly after his father was exiled to Kikai-ga-shima, Naritsune was, in the sixth lunar month of 1177, summoned to Fukuhara and then to Bitchū province before himself being sent to Kikai-ga-shima.
+He features prominently in the early chapters of the Heike Monogatari as it relates the tale of the plot and subsequent exile.
+According to that text, shortly after his father was exiled to Kikai-ga-shima, Naritsune was in the sixth lunar month of 1177 summoned to Fukuhara and then to Bitchū province before himself being sent to Kikai-ga-shima.